StevDoms/DSC180A_Project_1/.ipynb_checkpoints/README-checkpoint.md

 ---

 ### Step 4: Outputs
 Note our expected outputs are not shown in repository as it is classified according SDG&E unless you have permission.
-Feel free to use the terminal or proj1_notebooks_results to run the output of run.py, you should expect print statments of the results and it may take a while to complete the whole process.
+Feel free to use the terminal or proj1_notebooks_results to run the output of run.py.